cabforum/servercert/docs/BR.md

 ## 5.4 Audit logging procedures

 ### 5.4.1 Types of events recorded
 The CA and each Delegated Third Party SHALL record details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
-The CA SHALL make these records available to its Qualified Auditor as proof of the CA's compliance with these Requirements.
+The CA SHALL make these records available to its Qualified Auditor as proof of the CA’s compliance with these Requirements.

 The CA SHALL record at least the following events:

-1. CA key lifecycle management events, including:
+1. CA key lifecycle and certificate management events, including:

-  a.
-Key generation, backup, storage, recovery, archival, and destruction; and
+   1. Key generation, backup, storage, recovery, archival, and destruction;
-  b.
-Cryptographic device lifecycle management events.
+   2. Cryptographic device lifecycle management events;
+   3. Certificate requests, renewal, and re-key requests; and
+   4. Issuance and revocation of CA Certificates.

-2. CA and Subscriber Certificate lifecycle management events, including:
+2. Subscriber Certificate lifecycle management events, including:

-  a.
-Certificate requests, renewal, and re-key requests, and revocation;
+   1. Certificate requests, renewal, and re-key requests, and revocation;
-  b.
-All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
+   2. All verification activities stipulated in these Requirements and the CA's Certification Practice Statement;
-  c.
-Date, time, phone number used, persons spoken to, and end results of verification telephone calls;
+   3. Date, time, phone number used, persons spoken to, and end results of verification telephone calls;
-  d.
-Acceptance and rejection of certificate requests; Frequency of Processing Log
+   4. Acceptance and rejection of certificate requests;
-  e.
-Issuance of Certificates; and
+   5. Issuance of Certificates; and
-  f.
-Generation of Certificate Revocation Lists and OCSP entries.
+   6. Generation of Certificate Revocation Lists and OCSP entries.
 3. Security events, including:

-  a.
-Successful and unsuccessful PKI system access attempts;
+   1. Successful and unsuccessful PKI system access attempts;
-  b.
-PKI and security system actions performed;
+   2. PKI and security system actions performed;
-  c.
-Security profile changes;
+   3. Security profile changes;
-  d.
-System crashes, hardware failures, and other anomalies;
+   4. System crashes, hardware failures, and other anomalies;
-  e.
-Firewall and router activities; and
+   5. Firewall and router activities; and
-  f.
-Entries to and exits from the CA facility.
+   6. Entries to and exits from the CA facility.

 Log entries MUST include the following elements: